 Are you looking for a machine that you can handle as a beginner?

-Or are you the kind of person that is on the road for the majority of the time but still want to start sewing?
+Or are you the kind of person that is on the road for the majority of the time but still wants to start sewing?

-Once again, a machine from Janome, but this one is more budget-friendly and is marketed as an entry-level machine, which means that it is very easy to use and master.
+Once again, a machine from Janome 2212, but this one is more budget-friendly and is marketed as an entry-level machine, which means that it is very easy to use and master.
 It’s reliable and durable with a 25-year warranty on non-electronic parts and 5 years on electronic ones.

 It’s not digital but manual, that is why the brand provides a 25-year warranty because the manual is more durable than computerized models.

 Although it may not be computerized, it has a very lightweight design at only 13 lbs and 17 x 9 x 13.5 inches in dimension.
 It offers 12 stitches and 1000 spm with a 5 mm stitch width, which can stitch in straight or zigzag.
 The foot pedal that you receive with the package is about 1 m long, and the softcover is also very handy, but you may want to buy a hardcover if you are planning to take it outside.

 It features a dial pattern section that is easy to turn; you can also access a four-step buttonhole here as well as a reverse lock stitch function.
 There is also the free arm and drop feed along with a front-loading bobbin that means you don’t have to unthread the bobbin.